 APU Employee FAQs

 Do I need to stop the casual discipleship that happens as I naturally interact with students?

 Absolutely not!
 The casual discipleship mentoring and support that happens in a myriad of contexts on campus is what makes our APU community so special.
 We do ask that faculty be mindful of the power that they may have over a particular student in their class and ask that staff be mindful of the power that they have over a student worker under their supervision.
 Please exercise Christian wisdom and seek discernment in these relationships.
 If your informal mentoring relationship with an undergraduate student becomes more formalized, we would love for you to let us know so that we can ensure that you receive the same great resources and encouragement as the students and mentors in our discipleship mentoring programs.
-You can contact us at (626) 815-3855 or by email at firstname.lastname@example.org.
+You can contact us at (626) 815-3855 or email@example.com.

 Should I let the Office of Campus Ministry know if I have been meeting with a student?